mkhodak/offconvex.github.io/_posts/alacarte.md

 visible:    False
 ---

 Distributional methods for capturing meaning, such as word embeddings, often require observing many examples of words in context.
-But most humans can infer a reasonable meaning from very few or even a single occurence.
+But most humans can infer a reasonable meaning from very few or even a single occurrence.
 For instance,  if we read "Porgies live in shallow temperate marine waters," we have a good idea that a *porgy* is a fish.
 Since language corpora often have a long tail of "rare words," it is an interesting problem to imbue NLP algorithms with this capability.

 Here we describe a simple but principled approach called *à la carte* embeddings, described in our [ACL'18 paper](http://aclweb.org/anthology/P18-1002) with Yingyu Liang, Tengyu Ma, and Brandon Stewart.
 It also easily extends to learning embeddings of arbitrary language features such as word-senses and $n$-grams.
 The paper also combines these with our recent [deep-learning-free text embeddings](http://www.offconvex.org/2018/06/25/textembeddings/) to get simple deep-learning free text embeddings with even better performance on downstream classification tasks, quite competitive with deep learning approaches.

 ## Inducing word embedding from their contexts: a surprising linear relationship

-Suppose a single occurence of a word $w$ is surrounded by a sequence $c$ of words.
+Suppose a single occurrence of a word $w$ is surrounded by a sequence $c$ of words.
 What is a reasonable guess for the word embedding $v_w$  of $w$?
 For convenience, we will let $u_w^c$ denote the  average of the word embeddings of words in $c$.
 Anybody who knows the word2vec method may reasonably guess the following.

 > **Guess 1:** Up to scaling, $u_w^c$ is a good estimate for $v_w$.

 Unfortunately, this totally fails.
-Even taking thousands of occurences of $w$, the average of such estimates  stays far from the ground truth embedding $v_w$.
+Even taking thousands of occurrences of $w$, the average of such estimates stays far from the ground truth embedding $v_w$.
 The following discovery should therefore be surprising (read below for a theoretical justification):

 > [**Theorem 1**](https://transacl.org/ojs/index.php/tacl/article/view/1346): There is a single matrix $A$ (depending only upon the text corpus) such that $A u_w^c$ is a good estimate for $v_w$.
 Note that the best such $A$ can be found via linear regression by minimizing the average $|Au_w^c -v_w|_2^2 $ over occurrences of frequent words $w$, for which we already have word embeddings.

 Once such an $A$ has been learnt from frequent words, the induction of embeddings for new words works very well.
-As we receive more and more occurences of  $w$ the average of $Au_w^c$ over all sentences containing $w$  has cosine similarity $>0.9$ with the true word embedding $v_w$ (this holds for GloVe as well as word2vec).
+As we receive more and more occurrences of $w$ the average of $Au_w^c$ over all sentences containing $w$ has cosine similarity $>0.9$ with the true word embedding $v_w$ (this holds for GloVe as well as word2vec).

 Thus the learnt $A$ gives a way to induce embeddings for new words from a few or even a single occurrence.
 We call this the   *à la carte* embedding of $w$,  because we don't need to pay the *prix fixe* of re-running GloVe or word2vec on the entire corpus each time a new word is needed.

 ### Testing embeddings for rare words ###
 Using Stanford's [Rare Words](https://nlp.stanford.edu/~lmthang/morphoNLM/) dataset we created the